Ne1lK/CS361_Group16-Achievement-Service/README.md

 Repo for Achivement microservice for sprint 2

 # Requesting Data
-POST /events is used for requesting data.
+POST /events is used for sending events to the acheivement service.

 # Example Request
     POST /events HTTP/1.1